 Medicine & the Muse is pleased to announce an open call for unpublished short stories, essays or poetry addressing patients and providers facing chronic or life limiting illness.
 Fiction and non-fiction submissions are welcome.

 Dual submissions permitted, if they are in different genres.
 No more than two submissions.
 Simultaneous submissions permitted, but please withdraw your piece if it gets published elsewhere.
 Collections of poems are permitted, but please adhere to the line limit.
 The submission fee is $35 per entry.
 There is no charge for students, residents and fellows.

-Judges include: Drs.
+Judges Include Drs.
 Steve Asch, Lucy Kalanithi, and Daniel Mason, Stanford physician writers, Dr. Jay Baruch, Brown University Alpert School of Medicine physician writer, Dr. Irène Mathieu, Assistant Director, Program in Health Humanities, University of Virginia, Grace Li, MD candidate and author of NYT bestseller, PORTRAIT OF A THIEF, and Executive Director of Stanford Medical Humanities & Arts program, Jacqueline Genovese

 Total of 3 Winners: First place $500, Second place $250, Third place $250.

 Honorarium made possible by the generosity of a Stanford Palliative Care benefactor.